 In the 1990s, when soy was growing increasingly popular in the US, experts believed that it had the ability to combat health problems, including obesity, heart disease, and various forms of cancer.
 This is because soybeans contained special plant protein, minerals, vitamins and anti-oxidants.
 However, the Food and Drug Administration and the American Heart Association, among thousands more, have since published studies asserting that soy’s supposed benefits to cardiovascular health have since been proven as overreach.

 In fact, numerous other studies associate soy with many health risks.
-Despite its good nutrients, soy-based products contain too much estrogen-like compounds, called isoflavones.
+Despite its good nutrients, soy-based products apparently contain too much estrogen-like compounds, called isoflavones.
 While these natural plant chemicals are found in small amounts in many other legumes, vegetables and grains, soybeans seem to be the most concentrated source of isoflavones in our diets.
-Some findings suggest that, in Western diets, isoflavenes could promote the growth of some cancer cells, including breast cancer, contribute to fertility problems, including low sperm count, and mess with thyroid function.
+Some findings suggest that, in Western diets, isoflavenes could promote the growth of some cancer cells, including breast cancer, potentially contribute to fertility problems, including low sperm count, and mess with thyroid function.
 Soy also contains phytic acid and oxalic acid, both of which depletes your body of its nutrients and effects mineral absorption.